armbian/build/README.md

 ## What does this project do?

-- Configured to work as a client to the HTC Display system which provides alert notification in medical facilities,
+- Performs as a client to the HTC Display system which provides alert notifications from nurse call systems in medical facilities,
 - Provides a user experience to set up the running system, install additional packages, remove unwanted software, configure the system, and more,
 - Includes a set of scripts to build a custom kernel, Debian or Ubuntu based rootfs, U-boot bootloader and a set of scripts to create a bootable SD card image,